Kreyren/Discord_FF/README.md

 ## Ethical codex
 This server has no rules, but we expect from all users to respect ethics below.

-Ethics are categorized par section, but they all apply server-wide unless specified otherwise.
+Ethics are categorized and they applies onlu per section excluding Global which is server-wide.

-### General
+### Global
 1. **No permanent banning!**<br>
 Owner of this server is strictly agains banning meaning that none on this server is ever going to get permanently banned.